LucaCoding21/FitCheck/APP_STORE_CHECKLIST.md

 ### ✅ App Review Information

 ```
-Demo Account: reviewer@fitcheck.app
+Demo Account: reviewer@example.com
 Password: ReviewTest123!

-Notes:
+IMPORTANT NOTES FOR REVIEWERS:
+- This is a daily fashion competition app that resets at midnight
+- Demo data is preserved and won't be affected by daily resets
+- To test the full experience:
-- Create a group to test social features
+  1. Create a new group or join existing demo group
-- Post a fit to test photo upload
+  2. Post a fit using the camera or photo library
-- Rate other fits to test competition system
+  3. Rate other fits using the 5-star system
+  4. Check the leaderboard to see daily rankings
-- Check leaderboard and Hall of Flame features
+  5. View Hall of Flame for past winners
+  6. Test notifications and social features

+If demo data appears empty, contact us for a manual reset.
 ```

 ## 🚀 Submission Process